bitrix24/b24restdocs/api-reference/disk/file/disk-file-mark-deleted.md

-# Move File to Trash disk.file.markdeleted
+# Move file to trash disk.file.markdeleted

 {% if build == 'dev' %}